 In Turning, the new Rough Profiling cycle removes material in a series of cuts parallel to the input profile, and is typically used for roughing free form profiles from castings and forgings.
 It is also useful for cutting materials where it is beneficial to minimize re-entrant cutting as it keeps the tool in contact with the material for longer.
 The cycle includes intelligent stock entry and exit, as well as being stock-aware to eliminate air cuts and reduce cycle time, along with supporting controller tool offsets and including options to specify a range of different offsets.

 Further enhancements have been made to the EDGECAM Simulator, enabling the simulation process to be rewound to a previous position in the machining sequence.

 Toolpaths are now generated much faster thanks to a new 5-axis 64-bit machining engine running as a separate process, utilizing multiple core technology.
 Background processing of milling cycles in the Mill/Turn environment is now available, meaning the user can carry on working while EDGECAM calculates complex toolpaths.

 EDGECAM is a certified partner for Autodesk Inventor, and 2013 R1 contains a direct interface with Autodesk Vault 2013, allowing users to manage their EDGECAM files in it.
 Work in progress can be tracked, and users can maintain version control over their individual jobs.
 EDGECAM’s Vault menu gives direct access, and users can check part files in and out, and view the change history.

-When EDGECAM files containing an Inventor model are checked out of the Vault and loaded into EDGECAM, any recent changes to the Inventor model are recognised, flagging up the opportunity to update it in the EDGECAM part.
+When EDGECAM files containing an Inventor model are checked out of the Vault and loaded into EDGECAM, any recent changes to the Inventor model are recognized, flagging up the opportunity to update it in the EDGECAM part.